LouDnl/USBSID-Pico/README.md

 Amiga: PlaySID library

 #### Linux Udev rules
 See the [Software manual](doc/USBSID-Pico-software-manual.adoc) for udev rule installation information!
+An example rule file can be found [here](examples/udev-rules/69-usbsid-permissions.rules).

 #### Windows driver
 See the [Software manual](doc/USBSID-Pico-software-manual.adoc) for driver installation information!